robotamer/hugo/content/en/code/go/crypt.md

 +++
+date = "2015-01-28T19:54:59Z"
+modified = ""
+title = "Crypt"
+linktitle = ""
-description = "A light weight, fast Data Encryption and Decryption package written in pure Go" date = "2015-01-28T19:54:59Z" groups = ["code", "go"] keywords = ["golang", "go", "crypt", "encryption", "decryption"] language = "en" linktitle = "Crypt" tags = ["gotamer"] title = "Crypt"
+description = "A light weight, fast Data Encryption and Decryption package written in pure Go" keywords = ["golang", "go", "crypt", "encryption", "decryption"] language = "en" author = "" tags = ["gotamer"] groups = ["code", "go"] categories = ["code", "go"]
 +++

 This will not pass Bank or Spy cryptographic requirements in todays world.
 I do not make claims about its security, please see the license file for details.